 Crazy Sock Day – Let kids take off their shoes for math class.

-Sports Jersey Day – Go play a game of tag outside with your students
+Sports Jersey Day – Play a game of tag outside with your students

 Hawaiian Day – Give your students a lei when they enter class.
 You can get these at any party store or grab an inexpensive set on Amazon.